934th Airlift Wing

 The 934th Airlift Wing is an Air Reserve Component of the United States Air Force.
 It is assigned to Twenty-Second Air Force, Air Force Reserve Command (AFRC) and is stationed at Minneapolis-St Paul Joint Air Reserve Station, Minnesota.

 Mission

-The wing's mission is to fly C-130H3 cargo aircraft, both airdropping and airlanding cargo and people.
+The wing's mission is to fly C-130H3 cargo aircraft, both airlifting and airdropping cargo and personnel.
 Aeromedical evacuation of patients within the theater of operations is another facet of the mission.
 The 934th Airlift Wing supports the Air Force mission on a daily basis, providing airlift both in the United States and around the world.